mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 - A <kbd class="key">Tab</kbd> keydown.
 It will also save and goes to next cell on the same row.
 - A <kbd class="key">Enter</kbd> keydown.
 It will also save and goes to next cell on the same column.
 - A mousedown outside the cell
+- A call to `apiRef.current.setCellMode(id, field, 'view')`.

 ### Control cell editability

 In addition to the `editable` flag on columns, control which cell is editable using `isCellEditable` prop.

-In this demo, the column `Name` is not editable.
-Only the rows with an even `Age` value are editable.
+In this demo, only the rows with an even `Age` value are editable.
 The editable cells have a green background for better visibility.

 {{"demo": "pages/components/data-grid/editing/IsCellEditableGrid.js", "bg": "inline"}}